About 1% of patients will develop a complication after surgery. Some of the most common complications are outlined below:

 5. FAILURE TO PASS URINE

 Men are particularly prone to develop retention of urine following hip surgery.
 The risk is greatest in patients that have enlarged prostate glands.
-A combination of decreased mobility, pain from the hip joint and a spinal anaesthetic is often enough to upset the waterworks.
+A combination of decreased mobility, pain from the hip joint and a spinal anaesthetic are often enough to upset the waterworks.
 Should you be unable to pass urine for a period of 6 hours or so, a tube would normally be inserted into the bladder and your urine may be collected in a bag.
-Usually this is a short lived problem but on occasion, some patients may require prostate surgery at a later date.
+Usually, this is a short-lived problem but on occasion, some patients may require prostate surgery at a later date.